christiskatsouris/Introduction-Matlab/README.md

 # Reading List

-Epperson, J. F. (2021).
+[1] Epperson, J. F. (2021).
 An Introduction to Numerical Methods and Analysis.
 John Wiley & Sons.

+[2] Kharab, A., & Guenther, R. (2018).
+An Introduction to Numerical Methods: A MATLAB® Approach.
+CRC press.

 # How to Cite a Website